chenebuah/high_dim_descriptor/README.md

 ![graphical abstract](https://user-images.githubusercontent.com/74286898/206027885-293559b4-1b77-429d-955d-25abc1bd91a5.jpg)

+# Acknowledgements

-This research was supported by the National Science and Engineering Research Council of Canada [NSERC Discovery Grant number: 210487-180599-2001]; and the National Research Council of Canada (NRC) through its Artificial Intelligence for Design Program led by the Digital Technologies Research Centre.
+This research was supported by the Natural Sciences and Engineering Research Council of Canada [NSERC Discovery Grant number: 210487-180599-2001]; and the National Research Council of Canada (NRC) through its Artificial Intelligence for Design Program led by the Digital Technologies Research Centre.

 # References